 A seminar focusing on the critical reading, analysis, and teaching of literature for adolescents in the upper elementary, middle, and high schools.

 ENGL 3583 Critical Theory and Approaches to Literature

+Prerequisites: ENGL 2323 for English majors; permission of instructor for non-majors.
 An introduction to major literary and critical schools of thought, including their historical developments and their practical applications.